fastlane/fastlane/README.md

 # Credentials

+If you're using [fastlane](https://github.com/KrauseFx/fastlane), please take a look at its [README](https://github.com/KrauseFx/fastlane) for more information about credentials.

+**When using *Deliver* without [fastlane](https://github.com/KrauseFx/fastlane):**

 The used username (Apple ID) will be stored in the ```Deliverfile``` by default.
 When you run ```deliver``` for the first time on another computer, you will only be asked for the password.
+With [fastlane](https://github.com/KrauseFx/fastlane) you can store your Apple ID in a so called ```Appfile```.

-Therefore it is easy to switch between projects, without needing to logout and login again.
+Therefore it is easy to switch between projects, without needing to logout and login again and providing the bundle identifier to be used.

 ## Use the Keychain
 The first time you use *Deliver* you have to enter your iTunes Connect credentials.
 They will be stored in the Keychain.

-If you decide to remove your
-credentials from the Keychain, just open the *Keychain Access*, select *All Items* and search for 'deliver'.
+If you decide to remove your credentials from the Keychain, just open the *Keychain Access*, select *All Items* and search for 'deliver'.

 ## Use environment variables